wiaio/slate/source/index.md

 --------- | ----------- | -----------
-deviceKey | String | Unique key of the device name | String | Name of the device isOnline | Boolean | Online status of the device createdAt | Timestamp | Timestamp of when device was created (optional)
+deviceKey | String | Unique key of the device name | String | Name of the device events | Object | List of most recent events isOnline | Boolean | Online status of the device createdAt | Timestamp | Timestamp of when device was created updatedAt | Timestamp | Timestamp of when device was updated

 ## Event